fsbraun/django-automations/README.md

 * Simple business processes which require user interactions
 * Running regular tasks

+Django-automations works with plain Django but also integrates with Django-CMS.

 ## Roadmap

 * End of June 2021, core functionality